Skip to content

 4. heat flow into the ground, and

-5. free convection, where the latter three are separate components of UC.
+5. free convection, where the latter three are separate components of UcU_c.

 The view factor implementation follows the standard approach as described by [Marion2017] and [Mermoud2014].
 This has been demonstrated to be consistent with 3D ray tracing under this idealized scenario: